Matiasdlsr/jscamp-project/README.md

 # DevJobs

-DevJobs is a new project from a FullStack Bootcamp by midudev.
+DevJobs is a new project from a FullStack Bootcamp.
 This repository currently contains a minimal structure to get started.
 Besides i'm testing Warp as a terminal.